vlad-uve/CNN-for-CIFAR10/README.md

 x_train=x_train/255. #normalaized training image set x_test=x_test/255. #normalaized testing image set
 ```
 2. One-Hot Encoding of Class Labels: The CIFAR-10 labels are integers that represent the 10 classes (e.g., 0 for airplane, 1 for automobile, etc.).
-However, neural networks require the class labels to be in a binary format, hence, the labels are concerted into a binary matrix using one-hot encoding.
-This prevents the model from assuming an ordinal relationship between the classes and ensures that the model learns to distinguish each class independently.
+However, neural networks require the class labels to be in a binary format.
+To achieve this, the labels are converted into a binary matrix using one-hot encoding.
+Each label is represented as a binary vector with 10 elements, corresponding to the 10 classes in the CIFAR-10 dataset.
+In this vector, a 1 is placed in the position of the correct class, and all other positions are filled with 0s.
+This approach prevents the model from assuming any ordinal relationship between the classes and ensures it learns to distinguish each class independently.
+As a result, the new shape of the encoded Training Labels set and Test Labels set are (50000, 10) and (10000, 10), respectively.
 ```python
 #Convert class integers into binary matrix
 y_train=to_categorical(y_train,10) #encoded training class set